 Instructor: Mieke Van Molle

-The course aims at providing participants with an understanding of the built heritage of Venice, its historical development, construction techniques and building materials and at gaining insight in the related conservation problems.
+The program is structured in a progressive learning process,providingparticipants with an understanding of the Built Heritage of Venice, its historical development, construction techniques and building materials,aimedat gaining insight in the related conservation problems.
 Students are first introduced to the particular conservation problems of the city of Venice and its Lagoon environment.
-The course then addresses the historical growth and architectural development of Venice, its specific construction techniques and its great variety of stone materials, originating from all over the Mediterranean.
-It subsequently focuses on the conservation process, including the diagnostic survey, the different decay mechanisms and finally offering an overview of the conservation treatment.
-The course includes a series of guided walking tours and diversified site visits which will illustrate and complement class lectures.
+The course then addresses the historical growth and architectural development of Venice, its specific construction techniques and its large variety of stone materials, originating from all over the Mediterranean.
+It subsequently focuses on the multidisciplinary conservation process, including the diagnostic survey, the different decay mechanisms and finally offering an overview of the conservation treatment.

 Instructor: Diane Bodart

 From Bellini to Tintoretto, Venetian artists elaborated individual portraits that were to be an influential model in Renaissance art, while poets, from Bembo to Aretino, celebrated in their verses the perfect illusion of presence and life performed by these works.
 Nonetheless, the representation of the self in Venice was challenged by the corporative structure of the society and its political institutions: the image of the individual was often to integrate group portraits, while the Venetian woman was generally depicted as an ideal beauty.
 Through a cross-analysis of sources and works, the course will investigate this tension between the fashioning of the self and the construction of the social and political identity of Venice in the frame of its cosmopolitan world.
 The classes will be held in situ in order to train the students to analyze original works in their context.

 - Weekly readings to prepare for each lecture/visit